NCBI-Hackathons/ncbi-cloud-tutorials/SRA tutorials/tutorial_SRA_run_selector.md

 The list of runs will now be limited to just those available at the cloud provider you will use, as well as aligned to the chosen reference genome.

 ## Using the Help Button
 At the top of the Run Selector page, there is a question mark to the right of the "Run Selector" title.
-Clicking this will toggle the help text for the parts of the Run Selector page.
+Clicking this will toggle the help text buttons on the Run Selector page.